Kimberley (Western Australia): Geography

 The Kimberley is an area of 423517 km2, which is about three times the size of England, twice the size of Victoria, or just slightly smaller than California.

 The Kimberley consists of the ancient, steep-sided mountain ranges of northwestern Australia cut through with sandstone and limestone gorges and steep ridges, from which the extreme monsoonal climate has removed much of the soil.
 The southern end of the Kimberley beyond the Dampier Peninsula is flatter with dry tropical grassland and is used for cattle ranching.
 In parts of the Kimberley, such as the valleys of the Ord and Fitzroy Rivers in the south, the soils are relatively usable cracking clays, whilst elsewhere they are lateritic Orthents.
 Although none of the mountains reach even 1000 m, there is so much steep land as to make much of the region difficult to traverse, especially during the wet season, when even sealed roads are often flooded.
 The coast is typically steep cliffs in the north but flatter in the south, all subject to high tides.

+The Kimberley coast is subject to Australia's biggest tides which can reach over 11 metres.
+This is due to the presence of the North West Shelf, an unusually massive continental shelf which stretches hundreds of kilometres out towards Indonesia, which amplifies waves as they move across the rising seafloor.